EchNet/snatch-and-grab/README.md

 ## V1 TODO ##

+- Rotate log files
+- BUG: final "exiting" message is not output by winston in the abort case
 - Figure out how dynamic system state is stored.
-- Apply a consistent logging pattern throughout.
-- Rotate log files
 - Crawler uploads to S3
 - List is downloadable through website
 - Figure out how to do system alerts.